Graphene Terahertz Devices for Sensing and Communication: Conclusions and Prospects

 \section{Conclusions and Prospects}

-In this review, we summarized some distinctive characteristics of graphene and explored their benefits for applications in THz technology.
-The modulation of THz transmission has been successfully achieved by tuning the Fermi level by manipulating the carrier density with an external gate voltage.
+In this review, we summarized some distinctive characteristics of graphene and explored their benefits for applications in THz technology for sensing and communication.
+Studying the adsorption and desorption of O$_2$ molecules on graphene under different conditions has helped explain the variations in emitted THz waves.
+This interaction between external molecules and graphene has enabled the development of flexible graphene devices capable of detecting pesticides on biointerfaces without needing metasurfaces.
+In a microfluidic cell, DNA detection has been realized at high sensitivity and specificity, enabling \textit{in~situ} THz sensing of liquids.
+Furthermore, the modulation of THz transmission has been successfully achieved by tuning the Fermi level, leading to manipulating the carrier density with an external gate voltage.
 Parallel-plate waveguides have proven effective in modulating transmitted THz waves, exhibiting better sensitivity than traditional THz spectroscopy.
-The phenomenon of total internal reflection in a unique waveguide structure has revealed that the presence of graphene results in enhanced absorption, particularly with $s$-polarized THz waves.
-Furthermore, studying the adsorption and desorption of O$_2$ molecules on graphene under different conditions has helped explain the variations in emitted THz waves.
-This interaction between external molecules and graphene has enabled the development of flexible graphene devices capable of detecting molecules like pesticides on a biointerface without needing metamaterials.
-In addition to the gate voltage application, thermal annealing has proven to be an effective method for shifting the Fermi level.
+The phenomenon of total internal reflection in a unique waveguide structure has revealed that the presence of graphene results in enhanced absorption.
 The use of metallic ring apertures has demonstrated the enhancement of THz absorption in graphene through the extraordinary optical transmission phenomenon.
-Moreover, optical gratings have been employed to excite propagating surface plasmon polaritons in graphene, creating opportunities to develop active plasmonic devices.

-Due to the unique combination of properties of graphene, many technological limitations present in conventional devices operating in the THz frequency range can be overcome.
-All of the characteristics of graphene make it suitable for a wide range of applications, including optical communication systems, biomolecule sensing, and plasmonics research.
-Hence, there is a considerable opportunity for further research studies in this field.
+By combining gating with metasurface fabrication, graphene has shown substantial THz phase modulation, with the ability to reflect incident THz waves toward determined directions with controlled polarization upon gating or optical pumping.
+Due to the unique combination of exceptional physical properties of graphene and its versatility, many technological limitations present in conventional devices operating in the THz frequency range can be overcome, making it suitable for a wide range of applications from sensing to wireless communication.
+Hence, upon all the reported findings, there is a considerable opportunity for further game-changing research studies in this field.